SasanTazayoni/Rock-paper-scissors-lizard-spock-game-CI-PP2/README.md

   - Opera
   - Brave

-### Responsinator

-Responsinator was used to make sure that the website was fully responsive on all devices.
-The results can be viewed [here](http://www.responsinator.com/?url=https%3A%2F%2Fsasantazayoni.github.io%2FRock-paper-scissors-lizard-spock-game-CI-PP2%2F). <br >

 ### Lighthouse testing

 Lighthouse was a helpful tool for checking where where the website was experiencing the most issues.